Local Explanations via Necessity and Sufficiency: Unifying Theory and Practice: Encoding Existing Measures

 The formal similarities between Eq.~\ref{eq:anchors} and Def.~\ref{def:probsuff} are immediately apparent, and the authors themselves acknowledge that Anchors are intended to provide ``sufficient conditions'' for model predictions.

 \begin{prop} Let $c_A(\bm{z}) = 1$ iff $A(\bm{x}) = 1$.
 Then $\text{prec}(A) = PS(c_A, y)$. \end{prop}

 While Anchors outputs just a single explanation, our method generates a ranked list of candidates, thereby offering a more comprehensive view of model behavior.
-Moreover, our necessity measure adds another dimension of explanatory information entirely lacking in Anchors.
+Moreover, our necessity measure adds a mode of explanatory information entirely lacking in Anchors.

-\paragraph{Counterfactuals.} Counterfactual explanations identify one or several nearest neighbors with different outcomes, e.g. all datapoints $\cfinp$ within an $\epsilon$-ball of $\inp$ such that labels $f(\cfinp)$ and $f(\inp)$ differ (for classification) or $f(\cfinp) > f(\inp) + \delta$ (for regression).\footnote{The term ``counterfactual'' is used in XAI to refer to any point with an alternative outcome, whereas in the causal literature it denotes a space characterized by incompatible conditioning events.
-We generally intend the former unless explicitly stated otherwise.} The optimization problem is:
+\paragraph{Counterfactuals.} Counterfactual explanations identify one or several nearest neighbors with different outcomes, e.g. all datapoints $\cfinp$ within an $\epsilon$-ball of $\inp$ such that labels $f(\cfinp)$ and $f(\inp)$ differ (for classification) or $f(\cfinp) > f(\inp) + \delta$ (for regression).\footnote{Confusingly, the term ``counterfactual'' in XAI refers to any point with an alternative outcome, which is distinct from the causal sense of the term (see Sect.~\ref{sec:nec_suf}).
+We use the word in both senses here, but strive to make our intended meaning explicit in each case.} The optimization problem is:

-where $\text{CF}(\inp)$ denotes a counterfactual space such that $f(\inp) \neq f(\cfinp)$ and $cost$ is a user-supplied cost function, typically equated with some distance measure. \citet{Wachter2018} recommend using generative adversarial networks to solve Eq.~\ref{eq:cf}, while others have proposed alternatives designed to ensure that counterfactuals are coherent and actionable \citep{ustun_actionable, karimi2020survey, wexler_whatif}.
+where $\text{CF}(\inp)$ denotes a counterfactual space such that $f(\inp) \neq f(\cfinp)$ and $cost$ is a user-supplied cost function, typically equated with some distance measure. \citep{Wachter2018} recommend using generative adversarial networks to solve Eq.~\ref{eq:cf}, while others have proposed alternatives designed to ensure that counterfactuals are coherent and actionable \citep{ustun_actionable, karimi2020survey, wexler_whatif}.
 As with Shapley values, the variation in these proposals is reducible to the choice of context $\mathcal{D}$.

 For counterfactuals, we rewrite the objective as a search for minimal perturbations sufficient to flip an outcome.

 \begin{prop} Let $cost$ be a function representing $\preceq$, and let $c$ be some factor spanning reference values.
 Then the counterfactual recourse objective is: